Claws Out: How to Address Your Cat’s Biting Habits

 It is always recommended to explore other options before turning to medication.
 For example, trying out different calming techniques when around your pet, providing activities that will keep them entertained and distracted, or introducing new toys into their environment can often help alleviate stress levels without the need for additional medicines.

-Ultimately, if you are considering the use of medications for your cat’s problem behaviors then having an open dialogue with your veterinarian is key.
-Make sure they understand what challenges you’re facing and take into account any pre-existing conditions which may affect how well certain medications would work for your pet.
+Ultimately, if you are considering the use of medications for your cat’s problem behaviors, then having an open dialogue with your veterinarian is key.
+Make sure they understand what challenges you’re facing and take into account any pre-existing conditions that may affect how well certain medications would work for your pet.

 How Can I Tell If My Cat Is In Pain?